The Emperor of Nihon-Ja: Plot

-Horace has gone missing.
+Arnaut(Horace) has gone missing.
 Months have passed since he was sent on a military mission to the court of the Emperor of Nihon-Ja with his friend, former wardmate and Scribeschool apprentice George, but he has failed to return.
 Meanwhile, Halt, Will, Selethen (the leader of the Arridi) and Alyss (a Courier and Will's love interest) are in Toscana overseeing a demonstration using tight formations to overcome more skilled opponents and aid in the completion of a treaty between Arrida and Toscana.
-When Crown Princess Cassandra arrives notifying everyone of Horace's absence, the Araluens and Selethen embark on a Skandian duty ship to find Horace.
+When Crown Princess Cassandra arrives notifying everyone of Horace's absence, the Araluens and Selethen embark on a Skandian duty ship to find Arnaut.

-They find that Horace has become embroiled in Nihon-Ja's politics.
+They find that Arnaut has become embroiled in Nihon-Ja's politics.
 An arrogant Senshi warlord known as Arisaka, a member of the Nihon-Ja warrior class, has rebelled against the rightful Emperor Shigeru out of fear that he will usurp the Senshis influence in the country and due to his belief that it was he who should have been named Emperor when the previous one died instead of Shigeru.
 He has convinced the Senshi of his clan, the Shimonseki Clan, and another, the Umaki Clan, to join him in his coup, manipulating them into believing that Shigeru's actions violate his oath as a Senshi.
 Shigeru, though a Senshi himself, is also a man of the people and has been trying to reform his nation's strict social system, which Arisaka argues to be a betrayal of his class.
 Arisaka's men have seized the capital of Ito and slaughtered and scattered most of Shigeru's Clan, while the remaining clans, who are without the strength to face the Shimonseki and Umaki due to their reputed strength as the two strongest clans in Nihon-Ja, are remaining silent and claim that if Arisaka's claim is to be believed, then perhaps his cause is justified.
 Horace has chosen to stay and lend support to the deposed ruler.
 Pursued by the rebel leader and master swordsman Arisaka, Horace and Shigeru flee along with Shigeru's cousin and guard Shukin and a small force of Senshi from Shigeru's Clan.
 Their only hope is to find the fabled fortress of Ran-Koshi, which is mentioned in a legend and said to have impossibly high walls.
 The three lead their small entourage of 50 Senshi around the native villages recruiting the Kikori, lumberjacks native to the area who have long been abused and looked-down up by the Senshi but are fiercely loyal to the Emperor.